 On November 1, 2005, our management company and several of our facilities located in California, including Inland Valley Medical Center, Rancho Springs Medical Center, Del Amo Hospital and Corona Regional Medical Center ("Hospitals") were named as defendants in a wage and hour lawsuit filed in Los Angeles Superior Court under the caption Lasko-Hoellinger, et al v.
 UHS of Delaware, Inc., et al. Del Amo Hospital was subsequently dismissed from the case.
 While two of the four original plaintiffs in that case voluntarily requested that they be dismissed as plaintiffs from that lawsuit, the remaining two plaintiffs are seeking to have the matter certified as a class action.
 The remaining plaintiffs are alleging, among other things, that they are entitled to recover damages from the Hospitals for missed breaks and other alleged violations of various California Labor Code sections and applicable wage orders for a period of at least one year prior to the filing of the case.
 The Hospitals have denied liability and are defending the case, which has not yet been certified as a class action by the court.
-Although we are unable to definitively determine the extent of the potential financial exposure at this time, during 2006, we recorded an estimated \$10 million pre-tax provision in connection with this matter.
+Although we are unable to definitively determine the extent of the potential financial exposure at this time, we recorded an estimated \$10 million pre-tax provision in connection with this matter during 2006 (\$2 million and \$8 million during the second and fourth quarters of 2006, respectively).

 On March 30, 2007, the U.S. Department of Labor filed a claim, in the United States District Court in New Haven, Connecticut, against Stonington Behavioral Health, Inc. ("Stonington"), a wholly-owed subsidiary that owns one of our behavioral health facilities, UHS of Delaware, Inc., and Universal Health Services, Inc., alleging that Stonington failed to pay certain employees (1) the applicable minimum wage, and (2) appropriate pay for overtime, during the period July 1, 2004 to July 1, 2006.
-The Department of Labor claims that such violations resulted in underpayments totaling approximately \$1.1 million to 143 employees.
-In addition to that amount, the Department of Labor may seek "liquidated" (or double) damages and applicable penalties.
-During the first quarter of 2007, we recorded a \$1.1 million pre-tax provision in connection with this matter.
+The Department of Labor claimed that such violations resulted in underpayments totaling approximately \$1.1 million to 143 employees.
+During the first quarter of 2007, we recorded a \$1.1 million pre-tax provision in connection with this claim and in July, 2007, our subsidiaries mentioned above settled this matter by agreeing to pay \$1,075,218 in back wages plus \$49,000 in penalties.